msorins/OneForCode.com/README.md

 automatically done

-Also, due to the fact that 1 *CODE HOUR* of a senior programmer is not equal to 1 *CODE HOUR* of a junior one, I belive that this ‘virtual currency’ value is going to auto-balanced by itself and with the help of some future machine learning algorithms.
+Also, due to the fact that 1 *CODE HOUR* of a senior programmer is not equal to 1 *CODE HOUR* of a junior one, I believe that this ‘virtual currency’ value is going to auto-balanced by itself and with the help of some future machine learning algorithms.

 ## Other use cases